 The analysis controlled for age at death, sex, and educational level.
 Higher ELCE levels were also associated with less mean decline on a composite cognitive score incorporating 19 cognitive tests (mean −0.13 units per year; range −1.74 to 0.85).

 An indirect effect through Alzheimer’s disease (AD) pathological changes accounted for 20% of the association between ELCE and the rate of late-life cognitive decline, and 80% was a direct association, the authors noted.
 “These findings suggest that ELCE was associated with better late-life cognitive health, in part through an association with fewer AD pathological changes,” they wrote.

-In an accompanying editorial, Timothy J. Hohman, PhD, and Catherine C. Kaczorowski, PhD, both of Vanderbilt University Medical Center in Nashville, observed that the present study adds “to a growing body of evidence suggesting that modifiable lifestyle factors in childhood may provide some protection against disease.”
+In an accompanying editorial, Timothy J. Hohman, PhD, from Vanderbilt University Medical Center in Nashville and Catherine C. Kaczorowski, PhD, from The Jackson Laboratory in Bar Harbor, observed that the present study adds “to a growing body of evidence suggesting that modifiable lifestyle factors in childhood may provide some protection against disease.”